 The application material to ISA 720 (Revised) explains that an annual report is different in nature, purpose and content from other reports, such as a report prepared to meet the information needs of a specific stakeholder group or a report prepared to comply with a specific regulatory reporting objective (even when such a report is required to be publicly available).
 It lists, among others, separate regulatory reports and sustainability reports21 as examples of reports that, when issued as standalone documents, are not typically part of the combination of documents that comprise an annual report (subject to law, regulation or custom) and that, therefore, are not other information within the scope of the Standard22.
-The IRBA is thus of the view that regulatory reports and sustainability reports that for a scope of the Standard22.
 The IRBA is thus of the view that regulatory reports and sustainability reports that are issued as standalone documents, without, for example, being described as forming part of the entity's annual report, are not part of the combination of documents that comprise an entity's annual report.

 ISA 720 (Revised) refers to a scope exclusion of "preliminary announcements of financial information", but does not define this term23.
-In context of entities listed on the JSE, this scope exclusion from ISA 720 (Revised) applies to announcements of information that has been reviewed in accordance with the International Standard on Review Engagements (ISRE) 2410, Review of Interim Financial Information Performed by the Independent Auditor of the Entity, and
+In context of entities listed on the JSE, this scope exclusion from ISA 720 (Revised) applies to announcements of information that has been reviewed in accordance with the International Standard on Review Engagements (ISRE) 2410, Review of Interim Financial Information Performed by the Independent Auditor of the Entity, and that results announcements on SENS and/or in the press that relate to information that has been audited or reviewed do not form part of the combination of documents that comprise an annual report, and are, therefore, not other information within the scope of ISA 720 (Revised).